sleepsonrockss/Winter26/README.md

 - Statistical model building and interpretation
 - Applied multivariate analysis
 The course covers both traditional and modern approaches to statistical learning, with applications to real data from biological, physical, social, and business domains.
 Students gain expertise in selecting appropriate methods for different types of data and problems.

-Prerequisites: MATH 120 or 125, STAT 252 or 337 or MGTSC 312, and a 300-level course in relevant area

 ## Repository Structure

 ```